On the relaxed maximum-likelihood blind MIMO channel estimation for orthogonal space-time block codes: Introduction

 The most popular category of space-time codes is that of the orthogonal space-time block (OSTB) codes which have very rich algebraic structures.
 These codes, besides achieving high diversity gain, can be decoded by very simple symbol-by-symbol maximum-likelihood method.

 A very important aspect of MIMO communication systems is the channel estimation without which correct decoding of the input data is impossible.
 In a MIMO system, channel estimation involves the estimation of channel coefficients corresponding to each pair of input-output antennas, all put together in a matrix which is called the channel matrix.
 The most popular way of obtaining this matrix is to send a training sequence, thus sacrificing a fraction of the transmission rate.
 On the other hand, due to rapid changes of the channel and/or limited resources, training and channel tracking may be infeasible.
 One possible remedy is to differentially encode the transmitted data and thus eliminate the need for channel knowledge.
-This latter method has a 3dB power loss, see e.g. \cite{dif4,HigherOrderStatistics}.
-Another way is to exploit known properties of the transmitted data to learn the channel blindly, which is called blind channel estimation, see e.g. the review article \cite{SignalIdentification} and the references therein.
+This latter method has a 3dB power loss, see e.g. \cite{dif4}.
+Another way is to exploit known properties of the transmitted data to learn the channel blindly, which is called blind channel estimation, see e.g. \cite{SignalIdentification} and \cite{HigherOrderStatistics}.

 One of the most natural strategies for blind channel estimation is through the maximum-likelihood method.
-The exact maximum-likelihood estimation which involves the maximization of the received signals' probability density taken over all possible input-data vectors and channel coefficients, has in general high computational complexity, especially for OSTB codes with large blocks (see e.g. \cite{Ma2007} where a practical algorithm based on exact maximum likelihood has been proposed for a class of OSTB codes utilizing specific constellations).
+The exact maximum-likelihood estimation which involves the maximization of the received signals' probability density taken over all possible input-data vectors and channel coefficients, has in general high computational complexity, especially for the OSTB codes with large blocks (see e.g. \cite{Ma2007} where a practical algorithm based on exact maximum likelihood has been proposed for a class of OSTB codes utilizing specific constellations).
 Another approach with much lower complexity is the relaxed maximum-likelihood which is similar to the exact maximum likelihood, but it relaxes the finite alphabet constraint (constellation) of the input signal.
-This method was first studied for the MIMO systems utilizing OSTB codes by \cite{ShahbazpanahiFirstPaper} which also shows that it can be formulated in an equivalent closed-form matrix-optimization problem.
-The same authors studied the theoretical aspects of the problem in \cite{CFE}.
-This method has also been used in other setups, see e.g. \cite{SarmadiPesaventoGershman2011}.
+This method has been studied for the MIMO systems utilizing OSTB codes in \cite{CFE} where an equivalent formulation in terms of a matrix optimization was developed.
+It has also been used in other setups, see e.g. \cite{SarmadiPesaventoGershman2011}.